claws/txcosm/README.md

 The data structures support encoding and decoding from JSON/XML formats.
 These structures are useful when building data to send to Cosm and also for processing Cosm data returned from queries.

-The txcosm client methods take a data string argument that will be used as the body of the message sent to Cosm.
+The txcosm client methods take a data string argument that will form the body of the message sent to Cosm.
 How you generate this body data is up to you.
 You might choose to manually create the data something like this:

 ```python
 # manually create feed data message body content